-Expected Standard Evidence of Achievement Response 1.
-Scope of internal audit Terms of reference were approved by full Council Yes, Council adopts the Internal Audit Action Plan and work programme Scope of audit work takes into account risk management processes and wider internal control Yes, included in checks undertaken by Internal Auditor Terms of reference define audit responsibilities in relation to fraud Yes, detailed in approved Anti-Fraud manual 2.
-Independence Internal Auditor has direct access to those charged with governance.
-Yes Reports are made in own name to management.
+Expected Standard Evidence of Achievement Response Terms of reference were approved by full Council Yes, Council adopts the Internal Audit Action Plan and work programme: Internal Auditor in receipt of Council formal engagement letter setting out requirements.
+Scope of internal audit Scope of audit work takes into account risk management processes and wider internal control Yes, included in checks undertaken by Internal Auditor Terms of reference define audit responsibilities in relation to fraud Yes, detailed in approved Anti-Fraud manual Internal Auditor has direct access to those charged with governance.
+Yes 2.
+Independence Reports are made in own name to management.
 Yes Auditor does not have any other role within the council.
 Yes 3.
 Competence No evidence that internal audit work has not been carried out ethically, with integrity and objectivity.
+Yes Responsible officers (Town Clerk (RFO), etc) are consulted on the internal audit plan and on the scope of each audit.
 Yes 4.
-Relationships Responsible officers (Town Clerk (RFO), etc) are consulted on the internal audit plan and on the scope of each audit.
-Yes Responsibilities for officers and internal audit are defined in relation to internal control, risk management and fraud and corruption matters.
+Relationships Responsibilities for officers and internal audit are defined in relation to internal control, risk management and fraud and corruption matters.
 Yes, defined in approved Standing Orders, Whistle-Blowing Policy The responsibilities of board/council members are understood; training of members is carried out as necessary.
-Yes 5 Audit Planning and reporting The Audit Plan properly takes account of corporate risk.
-Yes The Audit Plan has been approved by the council Yes Internal Audit has reported in accordance with the Plan Yes.
-Will be reported to Council 16 March 2021
+Yes.
+Notably via the City Council's Audit Committee 5 Audit Planning and The Audit Plan properly takes account of corporate risk.
+Yes reporting The Audit Plan has been approved by the council Yes Internal Audit has reported in accordance with the Plan Yes.
+Report to full Council 13 March 2023